Sudan

 • Die Farbgebung der Flagge leitet sich von der Flagge Ägyptens ab, da sie weitgehend der 1952 von Nasser eingeführten arabischen Befreiungsflagge ähnelt.

 • Red stands for socialism, white for purity and optimism and green for prosperity.
-Black stands once moore for the country itself ("Sudan" = "Black").
+Black again stands for the country itself ("Sudan" = "Black").

-• The colour are that of the Umma Party, one of the oldest and powerful parties
+• The colors are those of the Umma Party, one of the oldest and most influential parties in the country, which now sees itself as the successor to the Mahdi movement However, it works illegally.

-• The colours of the flag are derived from the flag of Egypt because it equals appreciably the in 1952 by Nasser introduced Arabian Liberation Flag.
+• The color scheme of the flag is derived from the flag of Egypt, as it largely resembles the Arab liberation flag introduced by Nasser in 1952.

 hoch/up